-This homemade sweet potato pie is sweetened solely with dark brown sugar and flavored with warm fall spices, so you already know it’s good!
-It sits atop a buttery homemade pie crust and is a true Southern favorite.
+This homemade sweet potato pie is sweetened solely with dark brown sugar and flavored with warm fall spices, so you already know it’s good.
 Served with fresh whipped cream, this dessert definitely deserves a spot on your Thanksgiving menu.

 Here’s Why I Love It (and why you will too)